Can I test out of any course?

 The CS Dept. does not currently offer credit by exmination of any courses.

-Other departments also offer credit by examinations.
+Other departments sometimes offer credit by examinations.
 For example, you can test out of History 120 (U.S. History requirement).
 Please contact the appropriate department for information about testing out of non-CS classes.

 Can I get credit for "life" or "work" experience?

 Only coursework earned at an accredited college or university is accepted for credit towards a degree in Computer Science.
 However, it is occasionally possible to use an internship as part of the course work for completion of CS 498, an elective for independent study.
 Please note the following procedure for obtaining approval to enroll in CS 498:

 The work for a CS 498 should be at a level that goes beyond an existing 400-level CS course, draws substantially on such a course, and is not otherwise available.
 Being an intern is not sufficient, though it is possible that some of the work done as an intern may be compatible and make a goodly contribution to the CS 498 activity and results.